GUIDANCE FOR EPSRC Impact Acceleration Account - Doctoral Impact Scheme

 How to apply

 IAA staff are happy to review and provide feedback on draft applications prior to final submission.
-Please submit your request in advance of the application deadline and no later than 3 June 2021 to email@example.com.
+Please submit your request at least three working days before the application deadline to firstname.lastname@example.org.

 Applications should be made through the online Internal Research Awards Management System (IRAMS) which can be accessed using your Single Sign-On (SSO) details.
 Once you are logged in, please choose the correct scheme from the list to start your application.
 If required, IRAMS guidance in the form of quick reference guide (QRG) documents for applicants, departmental approvers and administrators can be found on the Research Support pages.
 Please note that some departments may have set an earlier internal deadline, so please check with your local research support team and prepare your application well in advance of the date advertised above.
 Applications must be reviewed online by departmental approvers and, where approved, submitted for review by the Partnerships Committee before the deadline.